James Scott (boxer): Rahway State Boxing Association and fight with Eddie Gregory

 At Rahway, the prison warden was Robert Hatrak, who had a reputation considered controversial for sympathy toward inmates and an openness toward rehabilitation.
 Several programs aimed at rehabilitation were operated by Hatrak, including vocational training such as automotive repair and barbershop skills, as well as a singing group and a "scared straight" program.
 He then conceived of a boxing program, not simply for recreation but where inmates could train to be fighters, corner men, referees, and cutmen as a profession.
 Upon hearing that Scott was being transferred to Rahway, Hatrak planned to partner with him to utilize Scott's connections in the sport.
 Scott was placed in charge of the new Rahway State Boxing Association.
 Inmates in the program received pay and credit toward a reduction of their sentence or parole.
+By 1980, the program had over 75 members, screened by inmates, and held between 40 and 50 fights per year.
+According to Scott, not one of his program members had ever been in trouble since being in the program, which he attributed to the amount of time his members spent on boxing.

 Scott's training regimen at Rahway was intense, and other inmates trained with him as well.
 He would begin by running for an hour every morning in the prison yard; according to one inmate, he was so focused that he would not break formation with the inmates running with him.
 He would then do a thousand pushups.
-According to Dickens, who was now serving time in Rahway with Scott, he estimated in 1978 that Scott had ran nearly 900 miles in total, performed 51,000 pushups, 16,000 situps, and completed his daily routine with speed bag and heavy bag training.
+According to Dickens, who was now serving time in Rahway with Scott, he estimated in 1978 that Scott had run nearly 900 miles in total, performed 51,000 pushups, 16,000 situps, and completed his daily routine with speed bag and heavy bag training.
 Scott would also spar with inmates and others as part of the program, but problems were found in locating sparring partners.
 Trenton State Prison's heavyweight champion was brought to Rahway to spar, only to have Scott break three of his ribs.
 Dave Lee Royster, who fought Scott to a draw in Miami and was an outside visitor, was knocked out by him during sparring and did not return.
+While in prison, Scott received regular visits from his wife and three children, and spent time reading books such as the Quran, Etiquette by Amy Vanderbilt, and Fyodor Dostoevsky's Crime and Punishment.
+He also earned 20 college credits.